nick-hu/pyintermediate/README.md

 Course contents and topics:
 ---------------------------

-ccc: Canadian Computing Competition 2014 original unmodified programs.
+ccc: Canadian Computing Competition 2014 original unmodified programs

-- All junior programs (j1-j5) are 15/15.
+- All junior programs (j1-j5) are 15/15
-- s1 and s2 are 15/15, s4 is 2/15.
+- s1 and s2 are 15/15, s4 is 2/15

+networking: Asynchronous network I/O

+- Python 3.4+ required for asyncio servers

 oop: pyFLTK with object-oriented programming introduction